farouqzaib/Collaboration-and-Competition/README.md

 ### Getting Started

-NOTE: This code requires Python 3.6
+NOTE: This code requires Python 3.6 which can be fulfilled by following the instructions here https://github.com/udacity/deep-reinforcement-learning#dependencies

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux.zip)